 I don't have too much time for a prayer to the rat.
 The spider has come out of it's hiding space to eat up the remains of the rat.
 Time for some capture web.

 "Kshaa!" - Spider

 That surprised you huh?
 Having a web coming from above you.
-The spider is flatten by the web, forced to the ground by it and immobilized.
+The spider is flattened by the web, forced to the ground by it, and immobilized.
 Alright then, GERONIMO.

 "Shhhaaaaa!" - Spider

 Yup, it hurts by being bitten by something poisonous.
 I don't know how it feels myself, and I'm not planning on finding out!

 How long will this spider last with my new race and improved STR and pois-

 These spiders must have a thing for dying when I least expect it.